Chapter 20

 20.2 The Electrum Protocol

 Electrum, created in 2011, pioneered the client-server model for Bitcoin wallets.
-The Electrum protocol (also called ElectrumX protocol) provides a JSON-RPC interface for querying blockchain data.
+The Electrum protocol (also called the ElectrumX protocol) provides a JSON-RPC interface for querying blockchain data.

 Architecture Overview

-Definition 20.3 (Electrum Script Hash)
+Definition 20.2 (Electrum Script Hash)

 For any scriptPubKey, the Electrum script hash is: